gianhel/Breakout/README.md

-0:01 : Began read through of code and fixing of compiler errors 3:17 : Fixed compiler errors, starting implementation of progress bar for powerups
+0:01 : Began read through of code and fixing of compiler errors 3:17 : Fixed compiler errors, starting implementation of progress bar for powerups 11:44 : Created UI and placed it in the top right corner, began research on how to implement progress bars in SFML 14:58 : Began coding logic for progress bar
+36:19 : Finished implementing progress bar
+49:26 : Finished polish and bug-fixing